ArgoCanada/bgcArgoDMQC/validation/README.md

 ## Comparison to DOXY audit distributed by Josh Plant

-Comparisons to the DOXY audit were performed using `syn(wmo)` and matching the cycle to the distributed audit gain calculated presumably using SAGE-O2 code, if not exactly the GUI distributed by SOCCOM, using analogous code.
+Comparisons to the DOXY audit were performed using `sprof(wmo)` and matching the cycle to the distributed audit gain calculated presumably using SAGE-O2 code, if not exactly the GUI distributed by SOCCOM, using analogous code.